Podman Desktop for Java Development

 For additional install options, check the project documentation.

-Next, go to Settings > Resources and click the "Create new..." button to initialize a new Podman Machine, which will start a lightweight virtual machine with Linux and the Podman Engine installed.
+At the end of the onboarding process, you'll be asked to initialize a new Podman Machine, which will start a lightweight virtual machine with Linux and the Podman Engine installed.
+That's where all your containers, Pods, and AI workloads will run.

 💡